sameer-goel/aws-machine-learning/10_QnA.md

 Q. Hyperparameter that governs how quickly model adepts new or changing data.
 - Set Learing rate at high value (0.0 - 1.0)

+Q. Bayesian vs Random Hyperparameter Tuning
+- __Bayesian__ search treats hyperparameter tuning like a [regression] problem.
+Given a set of input features (the hyperparameters), hyperparameter tuning optimizes a model for the metric that you choose.
+- __Random__ search, hyperparameter tuning chooses a random combination of values from within the ranges that you specify for hyperparameters for each training job it launches

 # Data Engineering Domain